Frequency Hopping Spread Spectrum vs Fixed Frequency

 Available in 1, 2, 4 and 5 button configurations.

-Frequency Hopping Spread Spectrum (FHSS) does exactly what its name implies – the carrier is automatically changed to hop from frequency to frequency.
-This allows the transmission to occur over several frequencies which allows the data to tolerate a significant amount of in-band interference providing that it affects only part of the spectrum.
+Frequency Hopping Spread Spectrum (FHSS) does exactly what its name implies – the carrier will automatically change to hop from frequency to frequency.
+This will allow the transmission to occur over several frequencies.
+This results in the data to tolerate a significant amount of in-band interference providing that it affects only part of the spectrum.
 In general, if 1, 2 or even 3 frequencies are interfered in a 5 frequency hopping system it will still operate at its full operating range.

 Elsema’s latest PentaFOB® and PentaCODE® keyring remotes use Frequency Hopping Spread Spectrum (FHSS) technology.